egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 * i.
 What’s the motivation for RNN?

-Recurrent Neural Networks are degined to learn the sequential data like time series, text data etc. The math is:
+Recurrent Neural Networks are designed to learn the sequential data like time series, text data etc. The math is:

 ![RNN](Images/RNN.png)

 * ii.
 What’s the motivation for LSTM?

-LSTM is designed for dealing with the Vanishing Gradient Problem (VGB) occuring in RNN.
+LSTM is designed for dealing with the Vanishing Gradient Problem (VGB) occurring in RNN.
 The math of VGB in RNN is:

 ![Derivative](Images/Derivative.png)